-Growing my own started with a packet of tomato seeds, a pot and a tiny back yard and emerged from my passion for cooking.
+Growing my own fruit and vegetables began with a packet of tomato seeds, a pot and a tiny backyard and emerged from my passion for cooking.

 Through cooking, I learned a key lesson.
 It’s not the complexity of a recipe that makes for an excellent dish but the ingredients that are used to make it.

-One year, in early spring I sowed a few tomato seeds and with little knowledge or experience, I waited to see what would happen.
+One year, in early spring I threw a few tomato seeds in a pot and with little knowledge or experience, I waited to see what would happen.
 What followed became an obsession.

 In 2007, Carol Klein presented a 6 part series on the BBC – Grow your own veg.
 The series arrived at the right time.
 My passion for growing my own had developed further and when this programme arrived on the TV, I was hooked.